MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/room-and-equipment-mailboxes.md

 6. If you made changes, select **Save** and then **Close**.

+> [!Note]
+> To keep your room and equipment mailboxes secure, block sign-in to these mailboxes.
+See details [here](https://docs.microsoft.com/office365/admin/email/create-a-shared-mailbox?view=o365-worldwide#block-sign-in-for-the-shared-mailbox-account).

 ## Common questions about room and equipment mailboxes

 ### How can you tell when the room or equipment is available?